fivdi/lcd/README.md

 as the first argument.

 If the optional completion callback is specified, it gets one argument (err), where err is reserved for an error object.
+If the optional completion callback is specified, no 'home' or 'error' event will be emitted.

 **setCursor(col, row)** Moves the cursor to the specified col and row.
 Numbering for col and row starts at zero.